 Is Van Life Worth It Financially?

-Absolutely, if it aligns with your lifestyle.
+Yes, if it fits your lifestyle.
 You’ll save on housing while gaining freedom, travel, and flexibility.
 But the cost of van life depends on how much you drive, how you camp, and what comforts you require.

 How Much Money Do You Need to Live Out of a Van?